guettli/git-tips/README.md

 ## Which line ignores a file?

-You have a file `foo/bar.baz` which gets somehow ignored by a line in a .gitignore.
+You have a file `foo/bar.baz` that is being ignored by a line in a `.gitignore`.

 But you are unsure which line is responsible for ignoring this file.